Auscitte/auscitte.github.io/_posts/2019-02-06-Crash-Dump-Analysis.md

 {% endhighlight %}

-No longer stalled by the error in basesrv's initialization routine, csrss went ahead and attempted to load the next module on the list -- **_winsrv_** (notice the same letter case pattern with a combination of small and capital letters).
-An observant reader will have noticed that basesrv.dll was also loaded and then unloaded, the difference in letter case suggesting it was done as a part of another use case scenario.
-It is reasonable to suggest that winsrv.dll imports symbols from basesrv.
+No longer stalled by the error in _basesrv's_ initialization routine, _csrss_ went ahead and attempted to load the next module on the list -- **_winsrv_** (notice the same letter case pattern with a combination of small and capital letters).
+An observant reader will have noticed that _basesrv.dll_ was also loaded and then unloaded, the difference in letter case suggesting it was done as a part of another use case scenario.
+It is reasonable to suggest that _winsrv.dll_ imports symbols from _basesrv_.
 Let us check this assumption using [pefile](https://github.com/erocarrera/pefile) python library by Ero Carrera.

 {% include code-block-header.html title="winsrv.dll's Import List" %}
 {% highlight python linenos %}